One of the most popular islands of Malaysia, Langkawi is a must visit for many travellers to Malaysia, and deservedly so.

 Langkawi Tourist Map

-The blue markers are the Langkawi attractions listed above.
+On this Langkawi map for tourist 2021, the blue markers are the Langkawi attractions listed above.
 The red markers are the best places to stay in Langkawi mentioned below.

 Best Hotels in Langkawi